kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## Chamber music

-- The conservatory classes begin again and I'm put with two singers.
+- The conservatory chamber music classes begin again and I'm to accompany two singers.
 - Katia is, apparently, a friend of Ana and she play acts being really angry with me throughout the course.
-- I write to her eventually as she gives me her mobile phone number.
+- I write to her eventually after she gives me her mobile phone number in December.

 ## Harmony classes

 - We have a new teacher, Alfonso, for harmony.
 - One afternoon I see him following me around Denia.
-- Everyone knows what's been going on and has been invited to join in.
+- It's clear that everyone knows what's been going on and has been invited to join in terrorizing the female target of the moment.
-- I wonder what they've been told about me that would make them so eager to terrorize me, or whether it's just something they enjoy doing to random people from time to time.
+- I wonder what they've been told about me that would make them so eager to terrorize me, or whether it's just something they enjoy doing to random people (women and girls) from time to time.
-- I now wonder if anyone knows about the sexual grooming and the danger to minors.
-I hope they don't but you never know.
+- I now wonder if they were always aware of the sexual grooming and the danger to minors.

 ## Piano classes